verb (crams, cramming, crammed)

-- 1.1Force (people or things) into a place or container that is or appears to be too small to contain them: it’s amazing how you’ve managed to cram everyone in he crammed the sandwiches into his mouth • figurative he had crammed so much into his short lifeMore example sentences
+- 1.1Force (people or things) into a place or container that is or appears to be too small to contain them: it’s amazing how you’ve managed to cram everyone in • figurative he had crammed so much into his short lifeMore example sentences

 - There was a lifetimes worth of knowledge, all crammed into a room's worth of books.